Wendy's Travel Blog | 2018 FRD Leadership Mission

 Insights allow you to mobilize your values and share insights with others.

 We see what we believe & believe what we see.

+Berlin is a city once so divided - anything is possible.
+Now a reunified city.
+A beacon of light to the world.
 It is up to each of us to decide what we see and how we interpret it.
 Once we believe something, we will see it.

 We are the freest, richest, most powerful generation of Jews to ever walk the earth.
 There is nothing that we are not capable of doing.
 Everything we see is an invitation to create the world in which we most want to live.
 Nothing but will stands between us and the world we want to see.
 It is within our power to make the world what we want it to be.
 Nothing is impossible.
 Let our “baggage” inspire us to do the work we do as we say the Shehechiyanu.